Necrolord Covenant for Discipline Priests

 Emeni provides a couple of great nodes:

 - Lead by Example, the initial trait in the tree, functions as group utility and personal throughput increase.
-Your party members are granted them 2% primary stat, and you gain up to 15% primary stat yourself.
+Your party members are granted them 2% primary stat, and you gain up to 13% primary stat yourself for 10 seconds.
 The on-demand boost can be really nice for aligning with your ramp up windows, allowing you to cast Unholy Nova just after you finish applying Atonement and then quickly follow through with your Schism and the rest of your damage priority for a massive burst.

 - Emeni's Magnificent Skin allows you to gain a small amount of extra HP when casting Fleshcraft.